-The freelance market has expanded rapidly in recent years drawn in by the flexibility of creating own schedules and skipping the 9-to-5 grind.
+The gig economy has expanded rapidly in recent years drawn in by the flexibility of creating own schedules and skipping the 9-to-5 grind.

 While the gig economy attracts strong participation, many of the space’s workers and employers still rely on old-fashioned payment methods.
 The Gig Economy Index outlined that a significant share of employees are still paid using cash and checks, and the lack of additional options could inhibit freelance work.
 More than 84 percent of surveyed gig workers said they would take on more jobs if they were paid faster.